ctkelley/SIAMFANLEquations.jl/README.md

 # SIAMFANLEquations version 0.2.1

+# One more round of major chages before tagging this version.
+I've moved so much of the iteration bookkeeping to the src/Tools directory that I can multiple dispatch my way to one Newton code (nsol.jl) and one PTC code (ptc.jl) without sacrificing clarity or killing myself.
+This change should not break anything, but will cost me some time to test it and rewrite Chapters 1 and 2.

 This is the package with the solvers and test problems for

 # Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia